pnewstein/template6alh/README.md

-# Template 6 Alh
+# Template 6 ALH

 **WORK IN PROGRESS**

-A tool for aligning images of <i>Drosophila</i> brains from 6 hour old larvea
+A tool for aligning images of <i>Drosophila</i> brains from 6 hour old larvae

 ## Quick start
 Three commands are necessary to align to the template brain